AmirrezaFarnamTaheri/MassConfigMerger/README.md

 Each client has its own strengths, so choose the one that fits your platform and skill level.

+Users of Clash Meta or Stash can import the provided `vpn_clash.yaml` for a ready-to-use proxy list.

 -----

 ## 📂 Understanding the Output Files